Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Trust-Region Concepts and Surrogates

 to determine objective reduction.
 The idea then is to find a step $\vsk$ that approximately solves

 with the inexact linearized feasible set defined in~\eqref{eqn:orgiastThripses}.
 Without constraints, inexact line-search can be used.
-In our case, we use composite-step approach and $\vsk$ is split into a normal component $\vnk$ towards feasibility and a tangential component $\vdk$ providing descent (see~\cite{fletcher_global_2002,walther2016} for details).
+In our case, we use composite-step approach and $\vsk$ is split into a normal component $\vnk$ towards feasibility and a descent direction $\vdk$ (see~\cite{fletcher_global_2002,walther2016} for details).
 Then, the normal step can be computed with